 - Using Broadcast Variables – A broadcast variable helps in enhancing the efficiency of joins between small and large RDDs

-Q: What are broadcast variables in Apache Spark?
+Question: What are broadcast variables in Apache Spark?
 Why do we need them?

-A: Rather than shipping a copy of a variable with tasks, a broadcast variable helps in keeping a read-only cached version of the variable on each machine.
+Answer: Rather than shipping a copy of a variable with tasks, a broadcast variable helps in keeping a read-only cached version of the variable on each machine.

 Using broadcast variables eradicates the need of shipping copies of a variable for each task.
 Hence, data can be processed quickly.
-Compared to an RDD lookup(), broadcast variables assist in storing a lookup table inside the memory that enhances the retrieval efficiency.
+Compared to an RDD lookup(), broadcast variables assist in storing a lookup table inside the memory that enhances retrieval efficiency.

-Q: Please provide an explanation on DStream in Spark.
+Question: Please provide an explanation on DStream in Spark.

-A: DStream is a contraction for Discretized Stream.
+Answer: DStream is a contraction for Discretized Stream.
 It is the basic abstraction offered by Spark Streaming and is a continuous stream of data.
 DStream is received from either a processed data stream generated by transforming the input stream or directly from a data source.

-A DStream is represented by a continuous series of RDDs, where each RDD contains data from some certain interval.
+A DStream is represented by a continuous series of RDDs, where each RDD contains data from a certain interval.
 An operation applied to a DStream is analogous to applying the same operation on the underlying RDDs.
 A DStream has two operations: